 4) Prayers are hindered by disobedience

-Once we know the will of God on any subject, it is disobedience and rebellion to continue to pray for God’s will on that subject.
-This will hinder our prayers.
+Once we know the will of God on any subject, it is disobedience and rebellion to continue to pray for a different answer on that subject.
+If we aren’t doers of what we know we should do, it will hinder our prayers.
 We need to obey God and please him for our prayers to be answered.

 What the wicked fears will come upon him, But the desire of the righteous will be granted.
 (Proverbs 10:24)